 Seven & i Group companies provide a variety of human rights awareness training to employees, including part-time employees.

 To create a corporate culture in which each employee’s human rights are respected in accordance with the Corporate Action Guidelines, each year the Seven & i Group solicits proposals for human rights slogans from all employees, including part-time employees, and their family members.
 By coming up with slogans, employees are encouraged to think about human rights, which raises their awareness of human rights issues.
-The most excellent slogans submitted are published in the Group’s internal newsletter and intranet, and receive prizes.
-The contest was held for the 26th time the fiscal year ended February 28, 2017, and 73,721 proposals were received, the highest number in the history of the contest.
+The most excellent slogans submitted are published in the Group’s internal newsletter and on the intranet website, and are awarded prizes.
+The contest was held for the 27th time in the fiscal year ended February 28, 2018, and 73,873 proposals were received.
+This marks the second consecutive year that more than 70,000 proposals were received and this year’s number of proposals was the highest number in the history of the contest.